PACS instrument and calibration web pages

 - Chop/nod observations were not used for scientific observations during the mission, however they were heavily used for the photometry monitoring and well as numerous observations for the pointing accuracy check/monitoring.
 See Nielbock et al., 2013, Experimental Astronomy for the time dependent flux calibration for the PACS chopped point-source photometry AOT mode.

-- Four fundamentally different map-makers are offered in HIPE 13 with interactive pipeline scripts, starting from Level 1.
-These map-makers are used in different ways to generate standard products ("SPG" product) provided by the Herschel Science Archive: high-pass filtering is applied to generate Level2 products, while Unimap and JScanam are used to create Level2.5 products.
-Level3 products are mosaics of Level2.5 products that belong to the same sky field and to the same observing program.
+- Four fundamentally different map-makers are offered in HIPE 14 with interactive pipeline scripts, starting from Level 1.
+These map-makers are used in different ways to generate standard products ("SPG" product) provided by the Herschel Science Archive.
+High-pass filtering is applied to generate Level2 products, while Level2.5 products are generated by combining pairs of observations acquired in the scan plus cross-scan mode, using the Unimap, JScanam, and High-pass filtering mappers.
+Level3 products are mosaics of Unimap and Jscanam Level2.5 products that belong to the same sky field and to the same observing program.

 - A report of the map-making working group compiled by Roberta Paladini is available: PACS map-making tools: analysis and benchmarking, 1 Nov.
 2013.